| 6 min read |

-To ensure successful implementation and adoption, you’ll need a strong change management strategy.
+To ensure successful implementation and program adoption, you’ll need a strong change management strategy.
 You will also need a core group committed to engaging and informing every stakeholder throughout the process to secure the buy-in needed for success.

 The importance of this team cannot be overstated; without a blend of functional and executive leaders, the roll out may be hindered and delayed.
 Read on to learn which individuals will best serve these roles.

-selecting your MSP implementation team.
+selecting your MSP implementation team

 An effective MSP implementation team will include executives, project sponsors and managers, and functional stakeholders.
-An executive sponsor will champion the MSP throughout the organization even during potentially challenging times, and participate in quarterly business reviews and change management activities.
+An executive sponsor will champion the MSP throughout the organization even during potentially challenging times.
+They will also participate in quarterly business reviews and change management activities.

-Meanwhile, project sponsors and managers lead the development of policy and internal communications and will work directly with the MSP.
-Together, the executive sponsors and project managers drive adoption by demonstrating buy-in at the highest levels.
+Meanwhile, project sponsors and managers lead the development of policy and internal communications, and will work directly with the MSP.
+Together, the executive sponsors and project managers drive program adoption by demonstrating buy-in at the highest levels.

-strong relationships build solid foundations.
+strong relationships build solid foundations

-During every implementation phase, it’s likely that unforeseen discoveries in policy, process, the supply chain and technology will occur, and these challenges can affect your go-live date.
+During every implementation phase, it’s likely that unforeseen discoveries in policy, process, the supply chain and technology will occur.
+These challenges can affect your go-live date.
 It’s important for your internal team to work closely with your MSP provider to mitigate problems that arise.

 An important step in every new MSP implementation is the management of data aggregation and validation.
 A company’s workforce data, particularly around contingent talent, can be highly fragmented, with various departments owning discrete portions of information.
 The data may also reside in various systems, so the implementation team will need to work closely with your MSP provider to ensure thorough access.